 - Preheat oven to 275 degrees F. Line a baking sheet with parchment paper.

 - Toss the almonds with liquid smoke and spread them on the baking sheet.
 Let sit for 10 minutes.
-Drizzle 1 tbsp olive oil on the almonds, tossing to coat.
-Combine the 1 tsp flour with ½ tsp salt and sprinkle on the almonds, tossing to coat.
+Drizzle 1 tablespoon olive oil on the almonds, tossing to coat.
+Combine the 1 teaspoon flour with ½ teaspoon salt and sprinkle on the almonds, tossing to coat.
 Bake the almonds for 40-45 minutes or until deeply browned, stirring the almonds every 15 minutes.
 Remove from the oven and let cool completely.

 - Combine ½ cup of the smoked almonds with the basil, parsley, garlic, and parmesan in a food processor or blender until well chopped.
 Add the olive oil while the machine is running and blend until well combined.
 Season the pesto with salt and pepper and set aside.